What is Information Literacy?

 USEFUL WEB SITES.

 SLA’s Learning & Teaching Here SLA members can access a wide range of IL lessons and resources suited to both Primary and Secondary Schools.
 There are also a growing number of Publications, Guidelines and Case Studies produced on the subject by the SLA that can be purchased by non-members from their website www.sla.org.uk.
-One of the most recent being Cultivating Curiosity: Information Skills and the Primary School Library (2018) by Geoff Dubber and Sarah Pavey
+One of the most recent in the SLA Guidelines series being Cultivating Curiosity: Information Skills and the Primary School Library (2018) by Geoff Dubber and Sarah Pavey.
+Price: £13.50 (SLA Members £9.00)

-Tower Hamlets Primary Schools Information Skills Scheme of Work This document builds on core library skills and aims to improve pupil’s research and reading skills whilst supporting the wider curriculum.
-The framework is loosely based around the Big6 Information model and, despite the fact that it was compiled back in 2006 and is probably more detailed than necessary, it is still a useful place to start when compiling one’s own Information Literacy Framework
+Tower Hamlets SLS: A Library and Information Skills Scheme of Work.
+Covering Yrs.
+1-6 this document builds on core library skills and aims to improve pupil’s research and reading skills whilst supporting the wider curriculum.
+The framework is loosely based around the Big6 Information model.
+Now on its 3rd edition (March 2018) its a great place to start when compiling one’s own Information Literacy Framework

 OFQUAL Guide to Using Sources.
 This Guide (available as a pdf file for downloading) covers many aspects of bibliographic referencing and plagiarism and will be useful at KS3 level.